-Part of why the weddings I photograph run so smoothly is because a couple months before your wedding, we have a Timeline Planning Meeting.
-During the meeting, we’ll go through your day in detail: your family portrait list, specific times and locations, appropriate buffer times, and so much more.
+Part of why the weddings I photograph run so smoothly is because a couple months before your wedding, we have a Wedding Timeline Planning Meeting.
+During the meeting, we’ll go through your wedding day timeline in detail: your family portrait list, specific times and locations, appropriate buffer times, and so much more.

 Suggested photography time: 1-2 hours